 Secrets take on a life of their own

 My secret even chose boyfriends for me - boyfriends that were not interested in having children.
 My secret told me it was protecting me from being rejected for not being able to carry a pregnancy of my own.
 Eventually, my secret started to lie even to me.
 You see, it told me I was being open & honest in my relationships.
 To a select few, I shared that I was born without a uterus.
-Yet even with my reconstructive surgery well in the past, I couldn't bring myself to say the other half - I was born without a vagina.
+Yet even with my reconstructive surgery well in the past, I couldn't bring myself to say the other half - I was born with an under-developed vagina.
 Somehow that felt shameful.
 My secret even told me that I was 'okay' with my MRKH.
 It was easier to believe that than the truth.

 Secrets are destructive